 English 30-1 is required for entrance into many post-secondary institutions and college programs.
 The course teaches students how to analyze a variety of texts in order to explore a range of ideas related to human experiences and values.
-There is an emphasis on critical essay writing and reading complex texts, including Shakespeare and poetry.
-Because the course is a pre-requisite for university and college, independent thinking, a willingness to dissect abstract ideas in difficult literature, and learner accountability are expected.
+There is an emphasis on critical essay writing and reading complex texts, including a variety of literature and poetry.
+Because the course is a prerequisite for university and college, independent thinking, a willingness to dissect abstract ideas in difficult literature, and learner accountability are expected.
 At the end of the semester, students write the English 30-1 Diploma Examination for Alberta Education.

 30-1.
 English 30-2 focuses on building confidence and skill in verbal and written communication.
 A variety of written formats will be covered as students explore texts that address issues and ideas relevant to daily living and careers.
 Literacy with a wide range of texts, and effective and competent communication are necessary in all aspects of life.
 At the end of the semester, students write the English 30-2 Diploma Examination for Alberta Education.

 English 20-2 (5 credits)